HaijunPeng/Carbon-balance-QTP-peatland/README.md

+#This project is for analyzing the Carbon balance of an peatland on the Eastern Qinghai-Tibetan Plateau, details about this paper is as follows.

 #Methane emissions offset net carbon dioxide uptake from an alpine peatland on the Eastern Qinghai-Tibetan Plateau

 Haijun Peng a,d,e, Jinshu Chi b,*, Hu Yao a,c,d, Qian Guo a,c,d, Bing Hong a,d,e,*, Hanwei Ding a,c,d, Yongxuan Zhu a, Jie Wang a,c,d, Yetang Hong a